Creating a Christmas card garland out of cards from loved ones that are no longer around adds a sentimental touch to holiday decorations.

-Decorating with Christmas cards from past years or loved ones that are no longer be around adds a sentimental touch to holiday decorations.
+Decorating with Christmas cards from past years or loved ones that are no longer with us adds a sentimental touch to holiday decorations.
 It’s so meaningful to hang cards from an old neighbor or grandparent and reflect on memories shared with them.

 Ever since I was a kid I’ve collected small, sentimental things.
-I have bins and boxes of movie stubs, maps, postcards and holiday cards.Several years ago, I realized that I didn’t have enough room to continue to save every single card I’d ever received.
+I have bins and boxes of movie stubs, maps, postcards, and holiday cards.Several years ago, I realized that I didn’t have enough room to continue to save every single card I’d ever received.
 I started the long process of downsizing.

-Creating a Christmas Card Garland
+How to Make a Christmas Card Garland

-My main motivation for decorating with Christmas cards is the sentimentality I kept the cards intact.
+My main motivation for decorating with Christmas cards is sentimentality, so I kept the cards intact.
 This way I can read them each year before I hang them up.
 If your card garland is for looks and not sentimentality, simply use the fronts of the cards.

 Next, punch holes into the top two corners.
 Punching holes in both corners keeps the cards from constantly coming open.
 Plus, it gives me a little bit more control over how they hang on the banner.

 Then I selected some ribbon to thread through the holes I punched.
 Some of these cards were heavy, so I knotted the ribbon around each hole to keep them in place.
 I spaced my cards out so there were about 3 inches between each one.

 Hang the Christmas card garland anywhere, like a stair banister, or mantle, or over a doorway.